Dallion3K/opensea-sales-twitter-bot-custom/README.md

 ## Donations

-If you find this script/repo useful for your project, any ETH/token donations are greatly appreciated 🙏
+If you find this script/repo useful for your project, any ETH/token donations are appreciated.
 Ethereum Address: 0xD6215aA5266880aF67a883512d026bbe4d7467c9

+Or donate to [dsgriffin's twitter bot](https://github.com/dsgriffin/opensea-sales-twitter-bot) as the inspiration for this bot.

 ## Requirements